-In relationship to His Church, Jesus Christ demonstrates masculinity in its pure form.
-The apostle Paul calls forth the excellency of Christ becoming our husband in 2Corinthians 11:2-3, while Ephesians 5:22-33 explains it more fully, two examples among others.
+In relationship to His Church, Jesus Christ demonstrates the archetype of masculinity in its pure form.
+(In another context, Christ shows us where femininity came from also.)
+The apostle Paul calls forth the excellency of Christ becoming our husband in 1Corinthians 11:2-3, while Ephesians 5:22-33 explains it more fully, two examples among others.

 So if you want to see a real man, look at Christ in this relationship to His Church.

 Jesus took charge for us even when we were apathetic and unappreciative.
 He wielded rightful authority when it was most needed, and people noticed and were astonished (Matthew 7:28-29).
 He did the kind of things that make us say, “Whew.
 I am glad he is in charge.
 It is so needed!”
 And He knew exactly when to lay that authority down too (Mark 10:42-45).

 No one has done more than Jesus to make His woman secure.
 When we had no hero to rescue us, tied to a pirate ship’s mast, He was a real man for his bride.
 He swung across to the rebel vessel, and fought a troop to reach the mast.
 With one definitive action, cut against wood, our bonds were slashed.
 Though He suffered—yes, really suffered—wounds in the fight, He managed to battle His way to starboard side and swing back, with us in his arms, to heavenly safety.
 In ways we just couldn’t, He did.